thorst/phpXfinityParser/README.md

 ###TODO
 * create simple login
  * daily summary emails of what will be expiring
- * add sort by expired

  * after parser completes email the log
  * possibly attach that log to the watchlist expiration email
  * add how do i register -> havent decided it it will be open or invite account creation,
   * if it is invite, add request invite
  * search
 		http://xfinitytv.comcast.net/search?query=rug&resources=odol //will search movies online for rub http://xfinitytv.comcast.net/api/v3/entity/search/completion?query=ru&limit=7&type=json
 * for initial load, say x out of y

-* anywhere we use file_get_contents change to helper curl
-* parserexpiredate isnt getting a url correclt
+*put movie title in dialog
+*make buttons disabled for ajax calls blocking for load more and add to watchlist
+* view specifi watchlist
+ * add sort by expired
+ * new/delete/rename watchlist
+ * on details also grab entity-summary, and rotten-tomatoes-rating

 ###Instructions